Shopper's Guide to DTC 3PLs: How fulfillment pricing works

 About Fetch Fulfillment

-Fetch Fulfillment is for brand owners who want direct-to-consumer fulfillment to be the least stressful part of their business.
+Fetch Fulfillment is a New Jersey-based 3PL for brand owners who want direct-to-consumer fulfillment to be the least stressful part of their business.
 Most 3PLs are good at one thing, like shipping on-time, or having modern tech, or picking up the phone.
-What makes Fetch unique is that it's stellar at all 3: it provides high-end boutique-grade customer service -- as seen in its glowing reviews and +92 net promoter score -- combined with its real-time cutting-edge tech and well-managed operation.
+What makes Fetch unique is that it's stellar at all 3: it provides high-end boutique-grade customer service -- as seen in its glowing reviews and +92 net promoter score -- combined with its real-time cutting-edge tech and well-managed operation, with 99.2% same-day shipping and 99.95% order fill-rate.
 The Fetch team lives by its motto: they are Your Brand's Best Friend.